 Itch and the scabies rash may take up to one month to settle completely following successful treatment.
-Examination by an expert (e.g. specialist dermatologist) may be appropriate to confirm the diagnosis when there is a persistent rash lasting more than one month after treatment.
+Examination by an expert (usually a specialist dermatologist) may be appropriate to confirm the diagnosis when there is a persistent rash lasting more than one month after treatment.

 When scabies persists or recurs within a facility within a few months all residents and staff should be treated regardless of whether it was previously considered to be confined to a particular room or wing.

-Permethrin is often considered a second-line option for community scabies and reserved for failure after treatment with malathion or other agent.
-However, due to the difficulties of treating institutional scabies it should be considered a first line option in this setting, as it is currently the most effective topical scabicide.
+Permethrin is often considered a second-line option for community scabies and reserved for failure after treatment with malathion or another agent.
+However, due to the difficulties of treating institutional scabies, it should be considered a first-line option in this setting, as it is currently the most effective topical scabicide.

 The 5% permethrin lotion or cream should be applied to every patch of skin from the neck to the toes.
 It should be left on for 8-14 hours and then washed off.
 Individuals should have a repeat application after 1 week.
 It is important that a staff member supervises treatment to ensure thorough application of the insecticide.

-The reported cure rate in research studies has been up to 98% with two applications of permethrin, but lower rates are usual in normal practice.
+The reported cure rate in research studies has been up to 98% with two applications of permethrin, but lower rates often occur in normal practice.
 Those with an impaired functional status have lower cure rates with topical permethrin, probably because they carry more mites.
 Oral treatment should be considered for these individuals.

-Crusted scabies may require three to four doses at 7-14 day intervals.
-Occasionally, weekly treatment may be necessary for longer.
+Crusted scabies may require three to four doses at 7 to 14-day intervals.
+Occasionally, weekly treatment may be necessary for a longer period.

 The few studies reporting on the efficacy of ivermectin have variable cure rates.
-However, studies indicate that two ivermectin doses of 200mcg/kg 1-2 weeks apart effects a cure in more than 90% of cases.
+However, studies indicate that two ivermectin doses of 200 mcg/kg 1–2 weeks apart results in a cure in more than 90% of cases.
 Single dose treatment is less reliable with cure rates around 70% in immunocompromised patients.
 The low cure rates with single dosing may be due to the survival of eggs and re-infestation.